j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 The incorrect detection logic was fixed in security intelligence version 1.381.2164.0 (and newer).
 This updated version stops the issue false positives from happening.
 Devices that have been impacted prior to the fix, require explicit mitigation of the deleted files.

-There is no data loss for customers who did not configure to “block” mode the ASR rule “Block Win32 API calls from Office macro” or did not deploy security intelligence versions 1.381.2134.0, 1.381.2140.0, 1.381.2152, or 1.381.2163.0.
+There is no file deletion impact for customers who did not configure to “block” mode the ASR rule “Block Win32 API calls from Office macro” or did not deploy security intelligence versions 1.381.2134.0, 1.381.2140.0, 1.381.2152, or 1.381.2163.0.

 Review the following frequently asked questions for additional information on the impact scope and recommended mitigation steps.